Nfrancis2/Assignment-5-GEOM2157/README.md

 # Assignment-5-GEOM2157
-My assignment

-my script will reclassify a DEM raster into 1 or 0 based on flood levels.
+My script will reclassify a DEM raster into 1 or 0 based on flood levels.
 This will help to to identify areas that are flooded = 0 or not flooded = 1
+This script can be added directly into QGIS proccesing toolbox > create a new python script.

     from qgis.core import QgsProcessing
     from qgis.core import QgsProcessingAlgorithm